vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/profile-system.md

 - `GET` [Get unmasked purchase information](https://developers.vtex.com/docs/api-reference/profile-system#get-/api/storage/profile-system/profiles/-profileId-/purchase-info/unmask)

 ### Schemas

+A JSON Schema defines the structure of data stored in the Profile System.
+It determines, for example, which fields a profile has and their respective formats.
+Read [Working with schemas in the Profile System](https://developers.vtex.com/docs/guides/working-with-schemas-in-the-profile-system) for more information.

+The following endpoints allow you to interact with the profile schema:

 - `GET` [Get full schema](https://developers.vtex.com/docs/api-reference/profile-system#get-/api/storage/profile-system/schemas/profileSystem)
 - `PUT` [Create or delete custom fields](https://developers.vtex.com/docs/api-reference/profile-system#put-/api/storage/profile-system/schemas/profileSystem/custom)